LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/BotTemplates/conversation-orchestrator.md

 Open the bot.
 On the top navigation click **Global Functions** and edit the following fields:

-* `mavenNamespace`: Please enter the Namespace you have defined in your [Conversation Context Service](conversation-orchestrator-conversation-context-service-overview.html) for storing and retrieving session variables.
+* `contextNamespace`: Please enter the namespace you have defined in your [Conversation Context Service](conversation-orchestrator-conversation-context-service-overview.html) for storing and retrieving session variables.
 * `fallbackSkillName`: Please enter the skill name for the fall back skill.
 This skill is used by the bot if no policies are executed by Conversation Orchestrator.
 * `fallbackSkillId`: Please enter the skill ID for the fall back skill.
 This skill is used by the bot if no policies are executed by Conversation Orchestrator.
 * `fallbackMessage`: Please enter a message to send to customer when the fallback route.